NB: This article contains spoilers.

 In Horror: Casey in The Children.

 Hannah Tointon was only on Hollyoaks for about a year, mainly a facility for advancing storylines with her on screen brother, Warren Fox.
-She did have the honour of being kidnapped and driven over the edge of a cliff, though.
+She did have the honor of being kidnapped and driven over the edge of a cliff, though.

 Tointon has had better success in horror since leaving ‘Oaks than some of her co-stars.
-She’s in the upcoming Young, High And Dead, and was an essential ingredient in director Tom Shankland’s 'kids do the scariest things' movie, The Children.
-Set over a New Year's weekend at a remote farm house, two families find themselves set upon by their little darlings when the younger members of the party go all Damian.
-It’s an intense film which amplifies the frustration of parenthood to an extreme level, as well as delivering some seriously sinister kids.
+She’s in the upcoming Young, High And Dead, and was an essential ingredient in director Tom Shankland’s ‘kids do the scariest things’ movie, The Children.
+Set over a New Year’s weekend at a remote farm house, two families find themselves set upon by their little darlings when the younger members of the party go all Damian.
+It’s an intense movie which amplifies the frustration of parenthood to an extreme level, as well as delivering some seriously sinister kids.
 There’s a dinner table scene that acts as the catalyst for the following bloodshed which puts any tea time tantrum your offspring may have thrown into clear perspective.

 Hannah plays the eldest child, caught between the adults and the rugrats.
 She does the misunderstood teen thing really well, and doesn’t go over the top hysterical when the mayhem begins.
-The film has a slightly frustrating lack of explanation as to why these little ones turn into homicidal maniacs, but it does a very good job of exaggerating the tension of sibling rivalries and family get-togethers, and mixing that with some supernatural stuff.
+The movie has a slightly frustrating lack of explanation as to why these little ones turn into homicidal maniacs, but it does a very good job of exaggerating the tension of sibling rivalries and family get-togethers, and mixing that with some supernatural stuff.